Let’s not kid ourselves…

-So if you’re looking for the best affordable record player with built in speakers you’re in the right place!
+So if you’re looking for the best affordable record player with built-in speakers you’re in the right place!

-If you’re in a rush check out my favorite record player with speakers on Amazon.
+If you’re in a rush, check out my favorite record player with speakers on Amazon.

-So if I was new to vinyl I’d be on the lookout for a record player with built in speakers just to dip my toes into the whole vinyl thing.
+If I was new to vinyl I’d be on the lookout for a record player with built in speakers just to dip my toes into the whole vinyl thing.
 And I’d want something affordable that won’t destroy my precious vinyls.

 Victrola Vintage 3-Speed Bluetooth Record Player

 The Victrola Vintage is the ultimate portable option when looking for a solid record player with built in speakers.
 The variety of available colors mean it will look great anywhere, from your dorm room to your living room.Check Price on Amazon

 This Victrola Vintage 3-Speed record player will spin your vinyl at 33 and 78 speeds.
 It also comes with a 45 adapter so you can play those vinyls made for 45 speed.